takeshape/takeshape-starter-auth0-stripe/README.md

 8. Follow the instructions in `.env.local`.
 Some of the data you enter will be from Auth0; some of it will be from TakeShape.

+### Stripe

+1. Create a Stripe service.
+Use the Secret API key from the Stripe Dashboard.

+2. Add the Public Stripe API Key to your .env file.

+3. Create some Stripe products.
+Create at least one price for each product.

+4. Give your Stripe store a name.

+### Developing

-9. Run `npm run dev` to start the application and open [http://localhost:3000](http://localhost:3000) with your browser to play around!
+1. Run `npm run dev` to start the application and open [http://localhost:3000](http://localhost:3000) with your browser to play around!

 ## Learn More